-- One credit hour represents 50 minutes of lecture combined with the general expectation of two hours of preparation per week throughout one semester of 15 weeks. - Three credit hours of laboratory (e.g. in Biology) or its equivalent (e.g. studio work, performance rehearsal, etc.) will be considered equivalent to one credit hour of lecture. - ☐ Two credit hours of activity (e.g. in Health and Physical Education) will be considered equivalent to one credit of lecture.

-Courses offered in a term for less than 15 weeks will contain the same contact hours, prep time, content, and requirements as the same course offered over a 15 week semester.
-Internships/fieldwork require 50 hours per credit hour, the majority of which is onsite/service but also includes directly related work such as assigned reading and writing, projects, etc. Directed study (a regular course taught as an independent study) requires all syllabus requirements for the regular class, 1-1.5 hours meeting, and additional reading/reflection paper assignments/projects (intended to take about 15-25 hours of research time).
-Exceptions to policy must be considered and approved by the Academic Concerns Committee.
+- One credit hour represents 50 minutes of lecture or equivalent programming combined with the general expectation of two hours of preparation per week throughout one semester of 16 weeks. - Three credit hours of laboratory (e.g. in Biology, Chemistry) or its equivalent (e.g. studio work, performance rehearsal, etc.) will be considered equivalent to one credit hour of lecture. - o Two credit hours of activity (e.g. in Health and Physical Education) will be considered equivalent to one credit of lecture. - Courses offered in a term for less than 16 weeks will contain the same contact hours, preparation time, content, and requirements as the same course offered over a 16 week semester. - Internships/fieldwork require 50 hours per credit hour, the majority of which is onsite/service but also includes directly related work such as assigned reading and writing, projects, etc. - O Directed study (a regular course taught as an independent study) requires all syllabus requirements for the regular class, 1-1.5 hours meeting, and additional reading/reflection paper assignments/projects (intended to take about 15-25 hours of research time). - Exceptions to policy must be considered and approved by the Academic Concerns Committee.
 Such exceptions have been made for courses (e.g. ART 111) which consist of both lecture and studio work.